User-friendly TWA for dissipative spin dynamics: Conclusions and outlook

 \section{Conclusions and outlook}

-In recent years, there has been a growing body of work on solving driven dissipative spin models using semiclassical methods, and increasing evidence of their capability to fit AMO experiments~\cite{Rabl_phase_space_2021,mink2023collective,Fleischhauer_2022,Huber_DDTWA,PhysRevResearchRey,Singh_OSDTWA2022,cascadedSR,windt2024effects,kamar2023hybrid,kessler2021observation,Kessler2020From,Kessler2019Emergent,NagaoKazuma_bosons,robicheaux2021beyond}.
+In recent years, there has been a growing body of work on solving driven dissipative spin models using semi-classical methods, and increasing evidence of their capability to fit AMO experiments~\cite{Rabl_phase_space_2021,mink2023collective,Fleischhauer_2022,Huber_DDTWA,PhysRevResearchRey,Singh_OSDTWA2022,cascadedSR,windt2024effects,kamar2023hybrid,kessler2021observation,Kessler2020From,Kessler2019Emergent,NagaoKazuma_bosons,robicheaux2021beyond}.
 In this work, we have designed an universal TWA for dissipative quantum systems.
-Its simplicity, combined with its accuracy in solving key many-body quantum optics models, strongly suggests its potential as an essential tool in every AMO physicist’s theoretical toolbox.
-Given the straightforward transition from the Lindblad master equation to the semiclassical equations of motion, developing a dedicated numerical framework to further streamline its use, similar to QuTiP for exact dynamics~\cite{Qutip} and QuantumCumulants.jl for CE~\cite{plankensteiner2022quantumcumulants}, is completely within reach.
+Its simplicity, combined with its accuracy in solving key many-body quantum optics models, and low numerical cost, cf. Appendix~\ref{app:complexity}, strongly suggests its potential as an essential tool in every AMO physicist’s theoretical toolbox.
+Given the straightforward transition from the Lindblad master equation to the semi-classical equations of motion, developing a dedicated numerical framework to further streamline its use, similar to QuTiP for exact dynamics~\cite{Qutip} and QuantumCumulants.jl for CE~\cite{plankensteiner2022quantumcumulants}, is completely within reach.
 Such a framework could, in principle, leverage parallel computing techniques to efficiently explore problems in the actual many-body limit, encompassing thousands of degrees of freedom.

 This work can be extended by incorporating higher-order quantum corrections into the approximation.
-In this regard, our field-theoretic derivation provides a foundation for systematically advancing the semiclassical expansion.
+In this regard, our field-theoretic derivation provides a foundation for systematically advancing the semi-classical expansion.
 A similar approach has been previously explored for TWA in isolated systems~\cite{polkovnikov2010phase}, where next-order quantum corrections were introduced via quantum jumps, distinct from Lindblad jump operators, which are stochastically applied to trajectories.
 Including higher order corrections in our case follows the same logic.
-The connection between the truncated Wigner approximation (TWA) and the semiclassical limit of the Langevin equation lies at the heart of the transparency and flexibility of the approach presented here.
+The connection between the truncated Wigner approximation (TWA) and the semi-classical limit of the Langevin equation lies at the heart of the transparency and flexibility of the approach presented here.

 Another possibility is to revisit the fundamental origins of dissipation.
 Specifically, when the environment is structured or non-Markovian, it modifies both the dissipative and stochastic components of the spin dynamics in~\eqref{eq:HSfield} (cf. Refs.~\cite{gardiner1985handbook,PhysRevA.37.4419,Breuer_nonMarkov2016}).
 This effect can be systematically derived using the same Keldysh path integral formalism employed in this work.
 In this framework, the damping term of dissipation is replaced by a convolution of dynamical variables with a memory function, $\Gamma_{ij}(t-t')$, while white noise is replaced by colored noise.
 Consequently, spin dynamics is governed by a set of stochastic integro-differential equations with temporally non-local deterministic terms, which are still amenable to efficient numerical techniques.
 This approach would provide a powerful tool for studying spin relaxation in structured environments, such as nitrogen-vacancy (NV) centers in diamond \cite{PhysRevB.106.L081122,Tserkovnyak,PhysRevLett.121.187204,PhysRevB.105.174412} or superconducting qubits~\cite{vonLupke_SCQubit2020}.